NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 ### RNA-seq count distribution

 To determine the appropriate statistical model, we need information about the distribution of counts.
 To get an idea about how RNA-seq counts are distributed, let's plot the counts for a single sample, 'Mov10_oe_1'.
-To do so, we are going to be using a REALLY useful visualization package called `ggplot2` (landing page for [ggplot2](https://ggplot2.tidyverse.org/)).
+To do so, we are going to be using a REALLY useful visualization package called `ggplot2` (see [landing page for ggplot2](https://ggplot2.tidyverse.org/)).

 **Discussion**: Although we aren't going to talk about ggplot commands *in depth* in this course, you can probably figure out what some parts of this command are doing.
 What is `x = Mov10_oe_1` doing?
 What about `xlab` and `ylab`?